First published in June 2021. We highly recommend you start with Part I.

 Pretend that you are the successful proprietor of an ice cream truck.
 Revenue accounting will be easy, right?
 Right?
 Consider a few scenarios:

-A customer buys a single cone for $5 and pays cash.
+- A customer buys a single cone for $5 and pays cash.
 You own the ice cream, the customer can’t return an ice cream cone.
-Great job, that’s $5 in revenue.

-A customer comes up and buys a $5 ice cream using a $25 gift card.
+Similarly, the ice cream company may record $3 revenue, or $5 revenue and $2 cost of sales depending on the wording of your contract.
+They may recognize the sale when you pick-up the ice cream, only after you’ve sold it, or based on estimates of returns of unsold ice cream. - A customer comes up and buys a $5 ice cream using a $25 gift card.
 The amount of revenue you recognize is somewhere between $5 and $25, depending on your “breakage rate”.
 Breakage relates to gift card balances that are never used.
 Let’s assume that for every $25 of gift cards you sell, $5 will never be used: you have a breakage rate of $5 (never used) / $20 (will be used) = 25%.
 You are allowed to recognize a portion of the breakage as revenue as the gift card is spent.
-So you can recognize $5 for ice cream sold PLUS 25% of $5 (= $1.25) for breakage, for total revenue of $6.25.
-Changing your breakage rate changes your revenue, and your customer never knows the difference.

 (end tl;dr)